 There are also more expensive enterprise solutions, which offer advanced content management and data protection.
 Starting from £28 per month per user and paid annually, advantages include document watermarking, two-factor authentication (2FA) for external users and password policy enforcement.

 Helpfully, the government has a helpful list of compliant software providers.
-These are:
+These are currently:

-HMRC also lists some of the key features of each piece of software on its website, and a list of software that’s been built, but is still in the process of getting full HMRC recognition.
-This includes popular solutions such as Dext Prepare and QuickFile.
+Gov.uk also lists some of the key features of each piece of software on its website, and software that’s still being developed to work with Making Tax Digital for Income Tax.
+This includes popular solutions such as QuickFile and TaxCalc.

 When choosing a solution, the key things to consider are price, added features, ease of use, dashboard information, app integrations, bank integrations, security and mobile apps.

 You may also need a dedicated business bank account.
-Most traditional banks offer this, but there are also digital challengers set up with businesses in mind, such as Coconut, Starling and Tide.
+Most traditional banks offer these, but there are digital challengers, such as Monzo, Starling and Tide, that offer them too.

-If you don’t have accountancy software, you may also want to think about apps that make it easier to pay staff.
-Payanywhere and PayPal Here allow you to accept credit and debit card payments, and ensure that the money has arrived safely.
-You can also create customised bank invoices.
+If you don’t have accountancy software, you may want to think about tools that make it easier to pay staff, such as from QuickBooks and Xero.

 Other app solutions you might want to consider include: